misua/bastion/README.md

 - **Email-based Identity Tracking**: SSH keys are mapped to email identifiers
 - **Session Tracking**: Each SSH session is logged with the user's email
 - **Audit Logging**: All SSH activities are logged for security and compliance
+- **Immutable Protection**: Authorized keys files are protected with immutable flags to prevent unauthorized modifications

 ### Searching for User Sessions